Why is the AMAPCEO Bursary Program only open to “dependents” of members, and not open to members themselves?

 Student - Provide any one of the following proofs of current enrolment:

-- Letter from the Registrar of the post-secondary educational institution confirming enrollment – signed or certified by the office of the Registrar of department head confirming enrolment.
+- Letter from the Registrar of the post-secondary educational institution confirming enrolment – signed or certified by the office of the Registrar of department head confirming enrolment.

 - Email from the Registrar of the post-secondary educational institution confirming enrolment.
 Additional requirements include contact information provided that is related to the confirmation email and the delivering email address must be from the school’s web domain (e.g., firstname.lastname@example.org).